Skip to Main Content

 Archives

-Information about the Triton College Library Archive Holdings, Mission, and Policies.
-Created by Reference & Archives Librarian Mary Grace Maloney, 2012-2014.
-Currently maintained by Library Chairperson and Faculty Librarian Robert Connor.
+Information about the Triton College Library Archives Holdings, Mission, and Policies.
+Currently maintained by Archivist and Reference Librarian, Leah Lestina.

 Lexicon